gvanboven/SemanticRoleLabelling/README.md

 Overall, it appears that our chosen approach might not be ideal for this task.
 We decided to combine the argument extraction and classification tasks into one step.
 But as the empty label `_` is highly overrepresented in the data, and all the other labels are much more uncommon, this task might be too difficult for our model to learn.
 Potentially, a better approach would have been to extract the agruments using a rule-based approach, e.g. by taking those tokens that are direct dependents of the predicate.
 Continuing we could have trained a machine learning model on only those token that we have extracted to be arguments, to predict the argument label.
 In this case, the distribution of labels would be less skewed (as there is no `_` label in the data), which might make the classification task less difficult.

 ----------------------
-## 3. Neural Network with AllenNLP
+## 3. LSTM-based Neural Network with AllenNLP